 The experience of IUD insertion could potentially be improved through technologies like TENS machines or virtual reality headsets.
 This could potentially be used in a way that gives women more control over their environment.
-Tools like a colour changing chart to communicate how pain levels vary at different points in the procedure.
+Tools like a colour changing chart to communicate how pain levels vary at different points in the procedure could help women with their expectations and management strategies regarding pain.